decentraland/adr/RFC/RFC-14-p2p-adapter.md

 ## Need

-A P2P adapter is needed in order to provide a light mechanism for comms (comparted to [RFC-5: comms service using websocket](/RFC/RFC-5-ws-comms.md)).
+A P2P adapter is needed in order to provide a light mechanism for comms (compared to [RFC-5: comms service using websocket](/RFC/RFC-5-ws-comms.md)).
 This adapter should guarantee the delivery of a message to any peer in the network (or cluster, [real-time clustering of users in Islands (ADR-35)](/adr/ADR-35)).

 ## Approach